Suggested Reading:

 • You may look into a woman's eyes only to the extent of being courteous and acknowledging her presence.
 That should take no longer than a second or two.
 If she is with her spouse, fiancé, or boyfriend, it is your obligation to address him, not her.
 This prevents jealousy and establishes a firm recognition of her relationship to him (which is intimate) as distinct from her relationship to you (which is not).

 • Never allow your eyes to wander over the body of a woman.
 Do not disrobe her with your eyes to make a physical assessment of her attributes, no matter how suggestive or open to scrutiny her clothing makes her.
 Reign in your eyes if you would reign in your passions.
-You will only desire what you see, and you will only deliberately see what you will to linger upon.
+You will only desire what you see, and you will only deliberately see what you actively will to linger upon.

-• Never allow yourself to be alone with a woman, if at all possible.
-Find a reason, any excuse, to avoid being alone with another woman.
+• Never allow yourself to be alone with a woman, if at all possible. ………Find a reason, any excuse, to avoid being alone with another woman.
 This protects both you and her — not only from the occasion of sin, but of scandal.
 Make every effort to include someone else to be with you.
 From a merely practical point of view in these days of endless litigation, especially concerning sexual harassment, you are leaving yourself open to embarrassment at best or a lawsuit at worst.
-How are you to counter what she may say that you said or did "in private"?
+How are you to counter what she may say that you said or did “in private”?

 • Never touch a woman needlessly.
-Those seemingly harmless, utterly innocuous gestures in which you lay your hand upon a woman's arm while speaking, or gently touch her back to gain her attention, are, more often than not, a purposeful touching of her body — and you know this!
+Those seemingly harmless, utterly innocuous gestures in which you lay your hand upon a woman's arm while speaking, or gently touch her back to gain her attention, are, more often than not, a purposeful touching of her bodyand you know this!
 They are pretenses of gestures of friendliness or undue familiarity in which you violate that physical distance that separates you from what your eyes have already lingered upon with desire.
 They are often implicitly sexual, for now you have actually touched what you have desired — perhaps not to the extent that you would like, but in an almost vicarious substitution for what you cannot touch without reproach, you touch under the guise of innocence ... when it is not innocent at all.

-• Avoid innuendoes.
-That jesting” reference to something unseemly or inappropriate is most often not a jesting, but a testing.
-How far can I go in my suggestive language or carefully crafted innuendoes before I can ascertain if she is willing to cooperate with me?
+• Stop using innuendoes.
+That “jesting” reference to something unseemly or inappropriate is most often not a “jesting,” but a “testing”.
+“How far can I go in my suggestive language or carefully crafted innuendoes before I can ascertain if she is willing to cooperate with me?
 Where is the threshold?
-Can I move further beyond it?
+Can I move further beyond it?”
 What you are really doing is testing the water.
-Is it inviting?
+“Is it inviting?”

 • Respect her privacy.
 Do not attempt to gain more personal information about a woman than is necessary to the occasion.
 What her name is, where she lives, how long she has lived there, what her interests are, what she does for a livelihood, if she is married or unmarried, has children or not, is none of your business.
 Prying into her life is invading her privacy.
-It is a deliberate attempt to bridge the distance between you and her: you gain a kind of possession of her by being privy to these things that are not public.
+It is a deliberate attempt to bridge the distance between you and her: you gain a kind of “possession” of her by being privy to these things that are not public.
 It suggests intimacy, or the desire for intimacy, where none is appropriate.

 Geoffrey K. Mondello